Thefrank/freebsd-port-sooners/README.md

 # Notice
 Please avoid mixing and matching these, ports, and main pkg installs.
 You will have a bad time.

 Jails are easy and quick to make.
 How about one service per jail?
-I will help prevent the bad time.
+It will help prevent the bad time.

 ## What is here currently:
 - sabnzbdplus 3.2.0 (works around tbb no longer building)